CPerscheid/Comprior/docs/source/installation.rst

 * check *installout.out* for any errors
 * check *code/configs/config.ini* if the variables *homePath* (path to Comprior's root directory), *RscriptLocation* (path to your Rscript), and *JavaLocation* (path to your Java location) point to the right locations.

-Usage
+2. Usage
-*****
+^^^^^^^^

-* Prior information: In order to enable a flexible pipeline design for users, Comprior makes use of config files.
+* **Prior information:** In order to enable a flexible pipeline design for users, Comprior makes use of config files.
 All config files are to be stored in *code/configs* directory. **The main config file is located at code/configs/config.ini.** It is recommended not to be changed, as it specifies all parameters that Comprior needs for functioning properly, including access points to knowledge base web services and output folder structure.
 Instead, users can specify an own config file that contains only those parameters they want to overwrite from *config.ini*, e.g. where the input data is located or what feature selectors to apply. **Store your custom config file in the code/configs/ directory.** For a complete overview of the input parameters, see :ref:`inputParams`.
 If you write an own config file, make sure to provide it as input parameter for the framework (*config.ini* will always be loaded by default)

 * To start Comprior
     * navigate to *code/Python/comprior*::